It starts like any other day. A hot cuppa, email, work. Then it happens.

 2. Quit Stockpiling Minutes You’ll Never Use

-In the last decade or so, how we use our phones has changed dramatically.
+In the last decade or so, how we use our mobiles has changed dramatically.

-In the beginning, we used our phones to make calls.
+In the beginning, we used our mobiles to make calls.
 Good ol' regular voice calls.

-But now that your phone is a computer with always-on Internet access, the voice call has taken a bit of a backseat.
+But now that your mobile is a computer with always-on Internet access, the voice call has taken a bit of a backseat.

 Why call when you can text, tweet, email, Skype or Snapchat?

 This shift means you might be paying for more voice minutes than you actually use.
-Especially if your carrier rolls minutes over from month to month.
+Especially if your network rolls minutes over from month to month.

-Call your carrier and ask them to review your calling history for the prior three months.
+Call your network and ask them to review your calling history for the prior three months.
 If you're averaging far fewer minutes than you're paying for, consider changing plans.

-NOTE: You want to be careful here, because rules differ from carrier to carrier.
+NOTE: You want to be careful here, because rules differ from network to network.